Your limited company may be eligible to prepare a micro entity accounts if your company meet the criteria of a micro entity.

 The balance sheet must contain a statement in a prominent position above the director’s signature and printed name that your accounts have been prepared in accordance with the micro-entity provisions.
 This statement should appear in the original accounts as well as the copy sent to Companies House.

 Your company do not have to deliver a copy of the directors’ report or the profit and loss account to Companies House.
-You only submit a balance sheet with reduced set of information with Companies House.
+You only submit a balance sheet with a reduced set of information with Companies House.

 Your company may be able to claim audit exemption as a small company.